Quio-Enrique/pauliLab_Ski7_OET/README.md

 ## Software dependencies

-The analysis were implemented in command line and R.
+The analyses were implemented in command line and R.